-Sisters know what youth need to stay 'in' the church
+What youth need to stay "in" the church

 Tarianne DeYonker is a Dominican Sister of Adrian, Michigan.
 She has ministered as a teacher, administrator, public speaker, marriage and family therapist, and program developer.
 She also served as vicaress and general councilor for her congregation.
 She is currently beginning a ministry in Adrian in vocation work and also facilitates creative writing workshops.

 The church that Jesus intended to be inclusive and grounded in love of God and each other is falling short of this ideal.
 Through the important voices of young people, the Spirit is calling us to our founding purpose as disciples of Jesus.
 We are being called to listen.

 While young people don't have the experience in life that older members do, they do have wisdom to share.
 They shared it in the pre-synodal document they wrote and in the small group discussions with bishops during the Synod on Young People in October.